 Minterest vs. Morpho

 Decentralised finance (DeFi) continues to revolutionise lending and borrowing, offering innovative solutions beyond traditional finance.
 Two prominent lending protocols, Minterest and Morpho, provide unique benefits to users.
-While both aim to optimise lending efficiency and yield distribution, Minterest stands out as the more rewarding and user-friendly platform due to its Buyback Engine distributes 100% of protocol fees generated back to users, superior liquidation mechanisms, and higher APYs.
+While both aim to optimise lending efficiency and yield distribution, Minterest is positioned as a highly rewarding and user-friendly platform because its Buyback Engine is designed to route up to 100 % of net protocol fees generated back to users when activated, offers automated liquidation mechanisms, and higher APYs.
 Below, there is a comparison table with the key differences:

 In a nutshell: Key differences between Minterest and Morpho.